pars-linux/uludag/trunk/doc/en/package-review-process.rst

      BUG:COMMENT:<Bug ID>

 #.
 In order to decide that the package is suitable for a package repository, it
-   should take necessary number of ACKs.
-The ACK comments will be given firstly by the supervisor of the package component, then by an other package maintainer.
+   should take necessary number of approvals.
+The approval comments will be given firstly by the supervisor of the package component, then by an other package maintainer.

-   In order to complete the package reviewing process two ACKs is necessary.
+   In order to complete the package reviewing process two approval is necessary.
-   One of these ACKs should be given by component supervisor.
-If the package maintainer is also the component supervisor, the other package maintainers can give these two ACKs.
+   One of these approvals should be given by component supervisor.
+If the package maintainer is also the component supervisor, the other package maintainers can give these two approvals.

 #.
 If the reviewer find any problem about the package in review, he/she should
    wait for this problem to be fixed by the maintainer.
-In other words the conditional ACK is forbidden.
+In other words the conditional approval is forbidden.

    Example: Bad:    After changing the directory paths, it will be ACK.
             Good:   It should change the directory paths.

-   After the package maintainer has fixed the problem, the reviewer verifies the problem and gives an ACK as a comment.
+   After the package maintainer has fixed the problem, the reviewer verifies the problem and gives an "ACK" as a approval comment.

 #.
-The package that takes the necessary ACKs, is taken to package repositories,
+The package that takes the necessary approvals, is taken to package repositories,
    removed from the review directory and the bug status is changed to RESOLVED/FIXED.